FlipsideCrypto/ethscore/README.md

 ## Available Metrics

-Note: all documentation available within the ethscore package, e.g., `?ethscore::address_token_balance`
+Note: all documentation available within the ethscore package: `?ethscore::address_token_balance`

 All functions leverage Flipside Crypto's free [shroomDK API](https://sdk.flipsidecrypto.xyz/shroomdk) and require a shroomDK API Key and the [shroomDK R package](https://github.com/FlipsideCrypto/sdk/tree/main/r/shroomDK).
 ShroomDK returns a maximum of 1,000,000 rows of data.
 Vary your block_min and block_max accordingly to stitch together large data if desired, or use min_tokens to remove more dust accounts.